CARE AND MAINTENANCE OF COOKING GRATES

 Salt Paste - If you need something stronger than baking soda or vinegar to remove the rust from your cast iron grill, make a thick paste of kosher salt and water.
 Apply it to the rusty area, then use a brush to scrub away the rust.
 Repeat as necessary.
 For particularly stubborn rust, you may need to begin your cleaning efforts with a salt paste but may find that you can switch to the less abrasive baking soda paste once the first few layers of rust have been removed.

-Below I have attached a few links that could extremely helpful to you!
+Attached below are a few links that could be helpful to you!